Olling/logger/README.md

-# logger
+# slog
-Simple golang package to wrap logging
+Simple Log is an attempt to make it much easier to get startet with logging in golang applications